Kenneth Gatchalian: Business career

 In November 2024, Orient Pacific Corporation was involved in public controversy after one of its SUVs, registered under Gatchalian’s leadership, was caught using a protocol "No. 7" license plate on the EDSA busway reserved for high-ranking officials.

 Political career

 In the 2025 Philippine general election, Gatchalian ran for the congressional seat of Valenzuela's 1st district under the Nationalist People’s Coalition.
 He won the seat with 80,410 votes, narrowly defeating former Vice Mayor Tony Espiritu, who received 79,629 votes.

-He would succeed his younger brother, Rex Gatchalian, who vacated the post upon his appointment as Department of Social Welfare and Development secretary in 2023.
+He succeeded his younger brother, Rex Gatchalian, who vacated the post upon his appointment as Department of Social Welfare and Development secretary in 2023.

+Personal life

+Gatchalian is married to Mary Jeanette Kuo.
+His daughter, Lexi Gatchalian, is the incumbent president of the Senate Spouses Foundation Inc. since 2026, a role typically held by the spouse of the sitting Senate President, because her uncle Win Gatchalian is unmarried.